lyra/java-payment-form-examples/README.md

-# PayZen VADS payment exemple - JAVA
+# Java payment form examples

 ## Introduction

-The code presented here is a demonstration of the implementation of the VADS PayZen payment system in JAVA, aimed to ease its use and learning.
+The code presented here is a demonstration of the implementation of the payment form integration in JAVA It aims to ease its use and learning.

 ## Contents

+The Java packages contain these resources:
-*  `src/com/lyra/vads/config`, contains a centralized configuration and initialisation file.
+* `src/main/resources/config.properties`: Contains a centralized configuration and initialisation file.
-*  `src/main/resources`, contains the different translation files in French, English, German and Spanish each file.
+* `src/main/resources/i18n`: Contains the different translation files for French, English, German and Spanish languages.
-*  `src/com/lyra/vads/sdk`, Lyra SDK files.
-*  `src/com/lyra/vads/tools`, defining an utility class containing mainly methods to access modeule properties, initiate the logger and check authentification.
+* `src/main/java/com/lyra/examples/form/utils`: Contains a gateway utilitary class (for signature calculation, transaction ID generation and more) and an application utilitary class (for logger initialization and properties reading).
+* `src/main/java/com/lyra/examples/form/servlet`: This package contains the logic implementation of the payment examples.

-## Example
+## Pages

-* `src/com/lyra/vads/examples`, this folder contains payment methods implimentation example files.
-* `WebContent/WEB-INF/form.jsp`, the file contains the payment form to be sent to the platform.
+* `WebContent/order.jsp`: This file simuates a payment form to be sent to the gateway.
+* `WebContent/WEB-INF/form.jsp`: This is an intermediate redirection page.
+It displays the generated form for debug purposes.
-* `WebContent/Return-payment.jsp`, the return file after payment.
+* `WebContent/return.jsp`: This is the return file at the end of the payment.

 ## The first use

-1. Place the files on the same directory, under the root of your web-server
-2. In `src/com/lyra/vads/config/config.properties`, fill the properties by the actual values of your PayZen account
+1. Fill the `src/main/resources/config.properties` by your actual values from your gateway Back Office.
-3. In `/src/com/lyra/vads/tools/Tools.java`, fill the constant `CONF_PATH` which is the absolute path to the `config.properties` filled in step 2.
+2. Generate a war and deploy it to your JSP/Servlet web server.
-4. Access `Order.jsp` from your browser.
+3. Access the `order.jsp` page from your browser.
-5. Follow the PayZen indications to perform the payment.
+4. Follow the the indications to perform a payment.

-## Note
+## License

-* The documentation used to write this code was [Guide d'implementation formulaire de paiement, v3.4](https://payzen.io).
+Each source file included in this distribution is licensed under the GNU GENERAL PUBLIC LICENSE (GPL 3.0).
+Please see LICENSE.txt for the full text of the GPL 3.0 license.
+It is also available through the world-wide-web at this URL: http://www.gnu.org/licenses/gpl.html.